 Analysis of urban health care, with special emphasis on the role of social policy in ensuring health care for all, particularly children and elders.
-Offered every 2 years.
-3 credits.

 UR 344 A Society for All Ages: Intergenerational Community Service

 Exploration of the necessary role of community service in civic life with emphasis on harnessing the power of intergenerational programs to address social concerns.
 Offered every year.
 3 credits.